 Though these cards were clearly well-intentioned, in a way, they were terrible.
 As if mornings were not already challenging enough, every time you saw the card hanging there, you’d think of, well, things like cancer and death — before coffee.

 “Women were becoming unnecessarily terrified.
-The whole concept of a monthly breast self-exam has gone by the wayside,” says Mary Laya, M.D., M.P.H., breast health specialist at Women’s Health Care Center at University of Washington Medical Center-Roosevelt
+The whole concept of a monthly breast self-exam has gone by the wayside,” says Dr. Mary Laya, an associate professor emeritus in the Division of General Internal Medicine at the UW School of Medicine.

 You read a lot about self-awareness these days: of your diet, your microbiome, your mental health, your mindfulness, and now your breasts.
 Yup, turns out that your breasts benefit from mindful attention, too.